-LOCATION: Bikes can be rented and returned to any of eight Flashfleet locations across campus and in downtown Kent.
+LOCATION: Bikes can be rented and returned to any of nine Flashfleet locations across campus and in downtown Kent.

 COST: Users can choose a pay-as-you-go plan at $2/hour or opt for an annual membership that costs students $25, faculty and staff $35 and non-Kent State community members $45 for up to three ride hours per day at no additional cost, then $1/hour over that.